mbackas/ECE470-Final-Project/README.md

 3. move my_ur10.ttt to vrep->scenes
 3. in the vrep directory, run V-REP from the terminal command line with `./vrep.app/Contents/MacOS/vrep`
 4. Click File-> Open Scene-> my_ur10
-5. If python 3 is not istalled, [download and install it from](https://www.anaconda.com)
+5. If python 3 is not istalled, [download and install it](https://www.anaconda.com)
 5. From the vrep_code directory, run `python test.py`